readthedocs/readthedocs.org/docs/user/analytics.rst

    Traffic analytics demo

-You can also access to analytics data from :ref:`search results <server-side-search/index:Search Analytics>`.
+You can also access analytics data from :doc:`search results </guides/search-analytics>`.

 .. note::